vladfilipro/apigeon/docs/socketroute.md

 This method is called once all the checks for the route have passed.

 - The `callback` parameter is a function which accepts one parameter of type `String`, containing the response from the server
-- The `errorCallback` parameter is a function which accepts one parameter of type [ErrorClass](https://github.com/vladfilipro/apigeon/blob/master/docs/error.md).
-This will send the error provided to the client and terminate the connection.
+- The `errorCallback` parameter is a function which accepts one parameter of type `String` which contains a final message and will terminate the connection.

 ---